 There are apps for all sorts of different things there.
-From marketing helpers, to SEO, live chat, newsletters, social media integrations, popups, A/B testing, cart abandonment tools, contact managers, and a lot lot more.
+From marketing helpers to SEO, live chat, newsletters, social media integrations, popups, A/B testing, cart abandonment tools, contact managers, and a lot of lot more.

 Apps can be added with a couple of clicks.
 Just pick an app you like from the list, and click on Add App.